On the Classification of Planar-Rips complexes and their corresponding unit disk graphs

-In this section, we introduce the concept of obstructions to planar-Rips complexes, an area that remains unexplored in literature.
+In this section, we introduce the concept of obstructions of planar-Rips complexes, an area that remains unexplored in literature.
 However, it's worth noting that the idea of ‘obstructions’ is not entirely novel \cite{obs1,obs2}.
-Armed with a comprehensive list of forbidden planar-Rips structures, we present a few examples that illustrate a potential framework for extracting obstructions to planar-Rips complex from these forbidden structures.
+Armed with a wide spectrum of forbidden planar-Rips structures, we present a few examples that illustrate a potential framework for extracting obstructions of planar-Rips complex from these forbidden structures.

 We begin with unifying the study of planar-Rips complexes and unit disk graphs by establishing a one-to-one correspondence between both the categories.
 The functors that facilitate this correspondence are ``taking clique complex'' and ``taking $1$-skeleton'', which transform a unit disk graph to a planar-Rips complex and vice versa, respectively.
-This paves the way to retrieve the known obstructions to planar-Rips complexes in terms of their graph counterpart, called minimal non unit disk graphs.
-Additionally, we consolidate our findings on the classification of planar-Rips complexes from previous sections in terms of unit disk graphs, proving \Cref{D}.
+For simplicity, we will assume all the graphs to be connected.

-\begin{definition}[Unit disk graph] A graph where each vertex represents a point in the Euclidean plane and an edge is drawn between two points if the distance between two points is less than a fixed threshold $r>0$. \end{definition}
+\begin{definition}[Disk graph] A \textbf{disk graph} is an intersection graph of equal radius disks in the Euclidean plane.
+Equivalently, a disk graph is a geometric graph where each vertex corresponds to a point in the Euclidean plane and an edge is drawn between two points if and only if the distance between them is less than a fixed threshold, say $\delta>0$. \end{definition}

+Note that in case of $\delta =1$, they are commonly referred to as \textbf{unit disk graphs}.
 Planar-Rips complexes are flag complexes that exhibit a key property: the clique complex of the graph of its $1$-skeleton is same as the original complex.
-It is easy to see that every unit disk graph can be identified as the $1$-skeleton of a planar-Rips complex.
+It is easy to see that every disk graph can be identified as the $1$-skeleton of a planar-Rips complex.
 In fact, the following equivalence can be inferred.

-\begin{proposition} Given any finite set $X \subset \R^2$, the planar-Rips complex of $X$ is same as the clique complex of the unit disk graph, having the vertex set as $X$. \end{proposition}
+\begin{proposition} Given any finite set $X \subset \R^2$, the planar-Rips complex of $X$ is same as the clique complex of the disk graph, having the vertex set as $X$. \end{proposition}

-For simplicity, we shall fix $r=1$ given the scale-invariant nature of our study.
-Hence, for $X \subset \R^2$, we shall denote the unit disk graph on the vertex set $X$ by $\RR^1(X)$, which denotes the $1$-skeleton of planar-Rips complex.
+For simplicity, we shall fix $\delta=1$ given the scale-invariant nature of our study.
+Henceforth, we shall denote the unit disk graph on the vertex set $X \subset \R^2$ by $\RR^1(X)$, the $1$-skeleton of planar-Rips complex.